lolcat-max/ORACLE/README.md

-This Arduino program is a signal-to-math oracle, turning real analog phenomena into rule-based deterministic outcomes.
+This RP2040 program is a signal-to-math oracle, turning real analog phenomena into rule-based deterministic outcomes.
 For gambling, it provides a non-interactive, non-random verification oracle rather than chance-driven randomness.

 1. General Overview